 Graduates of all disciplinary backgrounds are welcome to apply for this scholarship to complete a postgraduate or Master’s degree at a German tertiary institution.
 One year of funding is provided to the successful applicants.
-This scholarship is not available for students of Fine Art, Design, Film, Music, Architecture or the Performing Arts, please see subject-specific scholarships for these disciplines further below.
-Please download the Applicant Checklist here, and submit it with your application.
-Find out more here.
+This scholarship is not available for students of Fine Art, Design, Film, Music, Architecture or the Performing Arts.
+Please see subject-specific scholarships for these disciplines further below.
+Download the Applicant Checklist here, and submit it with your application.
+If you would life to find out more, click here.

-These programmes encourage graduates of the Creative Arts to complete an extension course at a state institution of higher education in Germany.
+These programs encourage Creative Arts graduates to complete an extension course at a state institution of higher education in Germany.
 These supported study visits nurture strong artistic cooperation between foreign academics and German education institutions.

 These grants are designed specifically for research in Germany, undertaken at a German tertiary institution or relevant non-tertiary institution.
-There are funding programmes for various qualification phases and stages in your career.
-These grants are primarily aimed at, though not exclusive to, doctoral research programmes.
-For more information on Short-Term Grants, please click here.
-For information on One Year Grants, please click here.
+There are funding programs for various qualification phases and stages in your career.
+These grants are primarily aimed at, but not exclusive to, doctoral research programs.
+For more information on short-term grants, please click here.
+For information on one year grants, please click here.

-The aim of this programme is the funding of bi-national doctoral projects at the home university and at a university in Germany.
+The aim of this program is the funding of bi-national doctoral projects at the home university and a university in Germany.

-Option a) Doctorate with bi-national supervision: The doctoral project is supervised both by a university teacher at the home university and an academic adviser at the host institute in Germany (so-called "sandwich model”).
+Doctorate with bi-national supervision: The doctoral project is supervised both by a university teacher at the home university and an academic adviser at the host institute in Germany (known as “sandwich model”).
 The project must be coordinated with both supervisors.
-Based on this flexible, multi-phase funding system, doctoral candidates start their doctoral degree in their home country but subsequently spend research periods in Germany.
-The doctorate is completed in the home country with participation of the German academic adviser; the doctoral degree is awarded by the home university.
+Doctoral candidates start their doctoral degree in their home country but subsequently spend research periods in Germany.
+The study is completed in the home country with participation of the German academic adviser and the doctoral degree is awarded by the home university.

 Find out more here

-The aim of this programme is to promote artistic cooperation with German host institutions.
+The aim of this program is to promote artistic cooperation with German host institutions.

-University teachers from Architecture, Fine Art, Film, Design, Visual Communication, Performing Arts and Music can apply for this programme.
+University teachers from Architecture, Fine Art, Film, Design, Visual Communication, Performing Arts and Music can apply for this program.